jjwithanr/obsidian_bible_study/docs/New Testament/James/James1.md

 Moffatt translated James 1:2 as, _Greet it as pure joy_, pointing out a play on word between the _Greetings_ at the end of James 1:1, and a similar word used to start James 1:2.
 It is “an attempt to bring out the play on words in the original, where the courteous _chairein_ (greeting) is echoed by _charan_ (joy).”
 #enduringword

-We notice that it is **faith** that is tested, and it shows that faith is important and precious – because only precious things are tested so thoroughly.
-“Faith is as vital to salvation as the heart is vital to the body: hence the javelins of the enemy are mainly aimed at this essential grace.”
-(Spurgeon)
+Faith is as vital to salvation as the heart is vital to the body: hence the javelins of the enemy are mainly aimed at this essential grace.
-#enduringword
+#spurgeon

 #### v.4
 >Perseverance must finish its work so that you may be mature and complete, not lacking anything.